xolanintsibande/every-dashboard-begins-on-the-sales-floor/article/sales-to-dashboard.md

 The right decision starts with understanding the people and processes behind the data.

----

-# When the Dashboard Made Me Curious
+## When the Dashboard Made Me Curious

 My thinking changed when Smollan introduced the Smart App.

-Our field reporting and merchandising processes used the app for activities such as:
+Our field reporting and merchandising processes used the app for activities such as merchandising reports, photographic evidence, control forms and performance tracking.

-- Merchandising reports
-- Photographic evidence
-- Control forms
-- Performance tracking

 Most people needed to learn how to use the system.

 I became interested in what was behind the information.

-I started asking:

-- Where did the data come from?
+Where did the data come from?

-- How was the percentage calculated?
+How was the percentage calculated?

-- What happened before the number appeared on the dashboard?
+What happened before the number appeared on the dashboard?

-- How did thousands of merchandising activities become information management could use?
+How did thousands of merchandising activities become information management could use?

 Those questions changed what I looked for in my daily work.